nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 > [!Tip]
 > You may wish to copy the `.jar` file to the folder you want to use as the _home folder_ for DorManagerPro.
 All the files needed to run DorManagerPro will be created within the home folder.

-4. Double click the `.jar` file to run it.
-Alternatively, open up a command terminal, navigate to the home folder of DorManagerPro with the [`cd` command](https://www.ibm.com/docs/en/aix/7.2?topic=directories-changing-another-directory-cd-command) and type `java -jar DorManagerPro.jar` to run the application.
+4. Open up a command terminal, navigate to the home folder of DorManagerPro with the [`cd` command](https://www.ibm.com/docs/en/aix/7.2?topic=directories-changing-another-directory-cd-command) and type `java -jar DorManagerPro.jar` to run the application.
 After a few seconds, you should see the following UI.<br>
 ![Ui](images/TemplateUi.png)